Lanhee Chen: East Asia

 Chen criticized the Obama administration for its "pivot" to Asia, arguing that it lacked substance and was not pursued sufficiently robustly.
 He supports an expanded U.S. military presence in East Asia and an expansion of U.S. free trade agreements with Asian countries.
 He was a top adviser to the Romney campaign on policy, including U.S. policy toward China, and has been called "hawkish".
 Chen viewed China as a topic that distinguished Romney in the 2012 campaign.

 Other foreign policy views

 Chen accompanied Mitt Romney on his campaign swing through Britain, Israel, and Poland in August 2012 and was one of the advisers who approved Romney's criticism of President Obama in the wake of the attack on the embassy in Libya on September 11, 2012, and the resulting death of J. Christopher Stevens.

 Personal life

 Chen has been described by the National Journal as a "prodigy."
 He has spent time in government, academia, and the private sector.
 He is a Protestant Christian.
-Chen is married to Cynthia Fung Chen, an attorney.
-The couple has two children, and lives in the San Francisco Bay Area.
+Chen is married to Cynthia Fung Chen, a graduate of Stanford University and Harvard Law School who is a judge of the Santa Clara County Superior Court.
+The couple has two children, and live in the San Francisco Bay Area.